-The Salton Sea is California's largest inland body of water, a vast oasis that stretches some 35 miles between the Coachella Valley to the north and the Mexican border to the south.
+The Salton Sea is California's largest inland body of water, a vast oasis that stretches some 35 miles between the Coachella Valley to the north and the Imperial Valley to the south.
 It's a place of uncommon natural beauty, a quiet sanctuary surrounded by inhospitable desert.

 But things are not quite what they seem at the Salton Sea.
 The lake is shrinking.
 The fish are dying.
-The birds are sick.
+The air reeks.
 And the once-thriving communities and tourist resorts along the shore are mostly abandoned.

 The Salton Sea has become one of the most vexing and complicated ecological problems in the American West.
 Dwindling inflows and rising salinity are transforming the place from a peaceful refuge into a toxic wasteland.